How to Fix “Error Code: 0x80070032” on Windows Update?

 Clearing Software Distribution Folder

-3. Set Windows Update Services to run Automatically
+3. Set Windows Update Services to Run Automatically

-1. Type Command Prompt in the search bar
+1. Type Command Prompt in the search bar.

-2. Right-click on it and choose Run As Administrator
+2. Right-click and select Run as Administrator.

 SC config cryptsvc start= auto